 Strung out along the shoreline of Lago Nahuel Huapi, in the middle of the national park of the same name, Bariloche (formally San Carlos de Bariloche) has one of the most gorgeous settings imaginable.
-This, combined with a wealth of summer and wintertime activities in the surrounding countryside, as well the production of Argentina's best chocolate, has helped it become, for better or worse, the Lake District’s principal destination.
+This, combined with a wealth of summer and winter activities in the surrounding countryside, as well the production of Argentina's best chocolate, has helped it become, for better or worse, the Lake District’s principal destination.

 The soaring peaks of Cerros Catedral, López, Nireco and Shaihuenque (to name just a few) – all well over 2000m high – ring the town, giving picture-postcard views in nearly every direction.